Stephkd123/ist-303-team-B/README.md

 •	Estimated Time: 12 days
 4. As a visitor, I want to see the nearest public transport stations or ride-sharing pickup points so that I can easily access transport options.
 •	Estimated Time: 8 days (Charlize Andaya)
 - Use GPS to find the user’s location.
-[Estimated Time: 1-2 days]
 - Get data on public transport stations (bus, metro, train) and ride-sharing pickup points (Uber, Lyft) from APIs.
 - Show nearest locations on an interactive map.
 - Display transportation options in a list for accessibility.